 Getting started with enhancing transparency in marine fisheries management requires that all stakeholders have a general understanding of what information is already in the public domain and what is missing.

-In supporting countries to start a transformative journey in enhancing the availability and comprehensibility of fisheries management information, the FiTI has launched a new programme in 2020: ‘TAKING STOCK – Online Transparency of Fisheries Management Information’.
+In supporting countries to start a transformative journey in enhancing the availability and comprehensibility of fisheries management information, the FiTI has launched a new programme: ‘TAKING STOCK – Online Transparency of Fisheries Management Information’.

-- FiTI launches online transparency assessment of fisheries management information for BangladeshAs part of efforts to support the Ministry of Fisheries and Livestock in Bangladesh with a solid understanding of the types of information published in the public domain (i.e. government websites) and where enhancement opportunities exist, the FiTI has launched its ‘TAKING STOCK – Online Transparency of Fisheries Management Information’ assessment in Bangladesh.
+- FiTI initiates online transparency assessment of fisheries management information for BangladeshAs part of efforts to support the Ministry of Fisheries and Livestock in Bangladesh with a solid understanding of the types of information published in the public domain (i.e. government websites) and where enhancement opportunities exist, the FiTI has started its ‘TAKING STOCK – Online Transparency of Fisheries Management Information’ assessment in Bangladesh.